 TAJ WEEKES ♦ MUSICIAN ♦ POET ♦ HUMANITARIAN

 Weekes' humanitarian work has been a staple of his celebrity, using every opportunity to serve and speak on behalf of the children of the Caribbean.
-As founder of TOCO, he has shown tremendous commitment to service with his hands on approach to implementing TOCO’s programs since its inception in 2007.
+In 2012, Weekes was tapped by the UNICEF to serve as a UNICEF Champion for Children in St. Lucia.
+As founder of TOCO, he has shown tremendous commitment to service with his hands on approach to implementing TOCO’s programs since its inception.
 He personally travels and distributes donated items to the islands, lectures to high school and college students on topics ranging from volunteerism to acceptance and tolerance, and donates his own money to ensure that TOCO can fulfill its missions.
-His efforts are at the core of TOCO’s success and in recognition for his work, Weekes was named a Goodwill Ambassador by the International Consortium of Caribbean Professionals in 2007 and by a division of the United Nations.
-In 2012, he received a humanitarian award from the St. Lucian government for his work through TOCO.
+His efforts are at the core of TOCO’s success and in 2016, Weekes was conferred with the Les Pitons Medal (Gold) under the Order of Saint Lucia by the Governor General of Saint Lucia.

 TOCO BOARD OF DIRECTORS